ARCH 391 – Architecture in Italy: History and Preservation

 Formerly HP 391 – Architecture in Italy: History and Preservation

-Since the Middle Ages, European cities of the ancient Roman foundation developed by means of a constant transformation and re-use of existing architecture and urban fabric.
+Since the Middle Ages, European cities of ancient Roman foundation developed by means of a constant transformation and re-use of existing architecture and urban fabric.
 In Italy, this cyclical adaptation of pre-existing structures always flanked the erection of new, innovative architecture.
 Since the 1980s, UNESCO (United Nations Educational, Scientific and Cultural Organization) started to include many Italian cities in its list of World Heritage sites (Rome, 1980; Florence, 1982; Venice, 1987; Naples and Siena, 1995.)
-The need to balance the conservation of the historic city and the life of a modern metropolis, as well as both natural and man-made disasters, forces us to think about issues of preservation.
+The need to balance the conservation of the historic city and the life of a modern metropolis, as well as the occurrence of both natural and man-made disasters, force us to think about issues of preservation.
 Against the backdrop of the development of architecture in Italy, the course examines historically significant buildings, which have been preserved or adapted for subsequent uses.
 Historical, technical, and legal aspects of preservation will be considered.
 Lectures and class discussions will be followed by site visits.
-A day trip to Rome will complete the experience.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.